There are varying perspectives on Montessori and imaginative play, even from Montessori professionals.

 She simply objected to fantastic and imaginative play as a primary method of education.
 An example of this would be Waldorf.

-In fact, play kitchens are Montessori-aligned whether they are used for food preparation or playing pretend.
+In fact, toy kitchens can be Montessori-aligned whether they are used for food preparation or playing pretend.

 If you do Montessori at home, do you include fantasy?
 Why or why not?